beginning of content

 What is rosacea?

-Rosacea is a common skin condition of the face.
-There are different types of rosacea:
+Rosacea is a common skin condition that affects the face.
+There are different types, each with its own symptoms.

-Rosacea isn’t the same as acne.
-Rosacea can make you feel embarrassed, particularly if it’s left untreated.
+Rosacea isn't the same as acne but can look similar.
+Rosacea can make you feel embarrassed, particularly if it is left untreated.

 What are the symptoms of rosacea?

 Facial redness is the most common sign of rosacea.
-The redness can become more persistent over time as shown in the illustration.
+The redness can become more noticeable over time.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.